meetaiapp/flutter-dev-interview/README.md

 * The implementation of the requirements
 * Documentation

 Please submit your test to oscar@keepfika.com **latest 48 hours** after you've gained access to this repository.
+The submission can be a GitHub repository or a zip-file.
 Feel free to use any resources online, just make sure to document it clearly in your code or supporting documents.

 Good luck and have fun!